pulsar-edit/pulsar-edit.github.io/docs/blog/20250630-savetheclocktower-pulsar-next-testing.md

 One such example is [`x-terminal-reloaded`](https://web.pulsar-edit.dev/packages/x-terminal-reloaded), the most widely-used terminal package in Pulsar.
 Luckily, `x-terminal-reloaded` is maintained and has a straightforward upgrade path.
 We’ve been working hard to make a version of `x-terminal-reloaded` that works identically in both current Pulsar and future Pulsar so that you can upgrade without hassle.

 Another example is [`hydrogen`](https://web.pulsar-edit.dev/packages/hydrogen).
 In that case, the solution is more complicated, since `hydrogen` isn’t maintained anymore.
-But [@mauricioszabo](https://github.com/mauricioszabo/)’s got a fork of `hydrogen` called `hydron` that uses newer libraries and aims to be a drop-in replacement.
-(I’m not a `hydrogen` user myself, but I’ve heard good things about `hydron` from others!)
+But [@asiloisad](https://github.com/asiloisad)’s got a fork of `hydrogen` called [`hydrogen-next`](https://web.pulsar-edit.dev/packages/hydrogen-next) that uses newer libraries and ought to be a drop-in replacement.

 Those are the major packages that are on our radar as needing updates.
 I’m sure there are others out there, and even if they’re obscure, I’d love to hear about them if they stop working.
 I’m quite confident we can guide you toward either a fix for the issue or a new package that does the same thing.